Camera LUT Options

 Peak Luminance Mapping sets the clip point for the generated LUT, clipping all over-range data.

-This control functions as an exposure control, so 100% would be the nominal value for correctly exposed footage displayed on a standard monitor - 50% would be used for footage exposed 1 stop under, and 200% for 1 stop over, with any value used for creative Look LUT generation.
+This control functions as an exposure control, so 100% would be the nominal value for correctly exposed footage displayed on a standard monitor, with any value used for creative Look LUT generation.
+Can be used in conjunction with Tone Mapping and Push/Pull Exp.

 Set Black sets the expected black point (level) for the camera output, which is used to correctly calculate the Transfer Function during generation of the LUT.
 Note: this is not setting the black point of the generated LUT.